scottystephens/stratifi/docs/archive/old-implementations/GENERIC_BANKING_ARCHITECTURE.md

 ## 🎯 Overview

-Stratifi now has a **fully generic banking provider architecture** that makes it incredibly easy to add new banks, fintech APIs, and open banking connections.
+Stratiri now has a **fully generic banking provider architecture** that makes it incredibly easy to add new banks, fintech APIs, and open banking connections.
 You can now integrate with:

 - **Bunq** (Netherlands) ✅ Implemented
 - **Plaid** (US/Canada) - Ready to implement